jadzeidan/user-guides/bitbox02/unboxing.md

 ## Thank you

-for buying a Shift Cryptosecurity product.
+for buying a Shift Crypto product.
 We hope you will enjoy using it.
 If you can't find what you're looking for in this guide, please don't hesitate to {% include contact-small.html url=page.url %}

 ---